FORINA Sends a Letter to Langkat District Prosecutor’s Office on Wildlife Protection Case

 - 2 min read

-On September 3, 2023, FORINA, along with several member organizations from the NGO Chamber, sent an official letter to the Head of the Langkat District Prosecutor’s Office to express concerns over the court ruling on the possession of protected wildlife by the inactive Regent of Langkat, Terbit Rencana Perangin-angin.
-FORINA stated that the court’s verdict was inadequate, considering the case involved the possession of several protected species, including one Sumatran orangutan (Pongo abelii), one Sulawesi black macaque (Macaca nigra), one changeable hawk-eagle (Nisaetus cirrhatus), and two hill mynas (Gracula religiosa).
+On September 3, 2023, FORINA, alongside several NGO Chamber member organizations, sent an official letter to the Head of the Langkat District Prosecutor’s Office, expressing concerns over the recent court ruling regarding the possession of protected wildlife by the inactive Regent of Langkat, Terbit Rencana Perangin-angin.
+The case involved several protected species, including a Sumatran orangutan (Pongo abelii), a Sulawesi black macaque (Macaca nigra), a changeable hawk-eagle (Nisaetus cirrhatus), and two hill mynas (Gracula religiosa).

-According to media reports, Terbit Rencana Perangin-angin was sentenced to two months in detention and fined IDR 50,000,000, with an additional one-month detention if the fine was not paid.
-This sentence was far lighter than the Public Prosecutor’s demand of ten months in prison and a fine of IDR 50,000,000.
-FORINA believes this verdict does not align with the goals of protecting and conserving protected wildlife, which are valuable national assets.
+According to media reports, Perangin-angin was sentenced to just two months in detention and fined IDR 50,000,000, with an additional one-month detention if the fine was not paid.
+This sentence was significantly lighter than the Public Prosecutor’s request for ten months in prison and a fine of IDR 50,000,000.
+FORINA believes this verdict fails to uphold the serious nature of wildlife protection and conservation, particularly for endangered species that are national treasures.

 Comments